go-goyave/goyave/v6_CHANGELOG.md

 - testutil
   - NewTestServer removed.
 NewTestServerWithOptions renamed NewTestServer.
   - NewTestServer doesn't load configuration from files anymore.
 It only loads the default values `config.LoadDefault()` (but replace port with 0 for auto assignment) if no Config is provided in the options.
+  - NewTestRequest now sets the language to `lang.Default`.
   - TODO document how to test log output and how to output logs to testing.T.Output
 - Improved documentation by using links
 - Paginator: fetch query isn't executed anymore if the count query returns 0.